lbormann/darts-caller/README.md

     pip install -r requirements.txt

-(Optional for Linux) When you encounter problems with playing sound:
+Optional for Linux: If you encounter problems with playing sound:

     sudo apt-get install python3-sdl2